smsummers1/e2/PeerReview/peer-review.md

 - lakjfalkj

 ### Are there any parts of the code that you don't understand?
 - I had a really hard time following all of the global variables, the many arrays, and the functions.
+- The show_hand() function doesn't actually show the cards.
+- The apply_gamerules() function is so long that I get lost in all that it is trying to accomplish.
+I think it would be a good idea to break that function down into smaller functions.

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?
 - Almost all of your functions utilize global variables.
 It would be better to set up your functions with parameters and pass in arguments.
 Using global variables can create a huge issue when debugging.
 Check out this article:  https://www.lattix.com/programming-hell-and-global-variables/